-“Between Nation and Democracy: Gender and Militarization in (Indian administered) Kashmir”
+“Gender, Nationalism and Militarization in (Indian administered) Kashmir” 2005

 This research focuses on the militarization of a secessionist movement involving Kashmiri militants and security forces in the north Indian (administered) state of Jammu and Kashmir (hereafter referred to as Kashmir).
 Necessary field work for this research was completed by October 2004.
 The IPRA small research grant was used to address certain remaining gaps in field data which emerged during discussions with my supervisor.
 Accordingly, I spent a total of 5 weeks in Srinagar, Kashmir (25 June – 2 August) in order to interview members of the Indian security forces and women activists of the separatist groups who are also active in opposing the military occupation in Kashmir.